Table of Contents

-According to the National Institutes of Health (NIH), about 20 percent of those of us in the United States are affected by gastroesophageal reflux disease, which is also known as acid reflux disease.
+According to the National Institutes of Health (NIH), about 20 percent of people in the United States are affected by gastroesophageal reflux disease, also known as acid reflux disease.
 For some, acid reflux symptoms can be effectively controlled through diet, lifestyle adjustments, and prescription medications.
 For others, however, acid reflux disease is a debilitating and disabling disease that can lead to serious – even life-threatening – complications.
-If your gastroesophageal reflux disease is not well controlled by available treatments or has led to serious complications, then you may qualify for long-term disability (LTD) benefits or Social Security Disability benefits for GERD.
+If your gastroesophageal reflux disease is not well controlled by available treatments or has led to severe complications, then you may qualify for long-term disability (LTD) benefits or Social Security Disability benefits for GERD.

 Symptoms of GERD

 Symptoms include heartburn, chest pain, difficulty swallowing, and regurgitation of food or sour liquid.
-Occasional heartburn is fairly normal, but if it persists, it may be a sign of acid reflux disease.
-The symptoms may advance to the point where you experience a loss of productivity and work absences, and may ultimately be unable to continue working.
+Occasional heartburn is relatively normal, but it may indicate acid reflux disease if it persists.
+The symptoms may advance to the point where you experience a loss of productivity and work absences and may ultimately be unable to continue working.

 Someone suffering from GERD may require prescriptions, frequent doctor visits, and tests to monitor the condition of the lining of the esophagus, stomach, and lungs.
-If you are unable to work for 12 continuous months you may qualify for Social Security Disability benefits for GERD, and disability insurance benefits may be available even sooner.
+If you cannot work for twelve months, you may qualify for Social Security Disability benefits for GERD.
+Disability insurance benefits may be available even sooner.

 Complications Due to GERD

 Esophagitis, esophageal strictures, and Barrett’s esophagus (which increases the risk of esophageal cancer) are all common complications.
-If you have any of these conditions, your doctors will need to keep a close eye on them.
-Frequent endoscopies may be necessary, and prescription medications are bound to be a primary medical expense for you.
+If you have any of these conditions, your doctors must closely monitor them.
+Frequent endoscopies may be necessary, and prescription medications are bound to be your primary medical expense.
 Healthline statistics reveal that doctors in the U.S. write nearly 65 million GERD-related prescriptions annually.
 In fact, many patients must take multiple drugs to control or lessen the disease’s effects.

 If your acid reflux causes respiratory complications, then you may require asthma medications or a CPAP machine in addition to the treatment for your esophagus and stomach.
 You may experience risk factors such as frequent infections or aspiration problems as well, which may require frequent emergency room visits.